 Advanced Review Copies (ARCs)

 Advance review copies also called advance reader copies, or ARCs for short, are bound and/or electronic copies of your completed book.
-You'll want to send these to book reviewers and to people you'd like to endorse your book.
+You'll want to send these to booksellers, book reviewers and to people you'd like to endorse your book.
 You can also bring them with you to readings or other events you plan for the purpose of promoting your book pre-publication.
 ARCs help build buzz for your upcoming release and help you gain blurbs to put on the cover of your finished book and in your book metadata.
 The key here is establishing that initial connection.

 Tip sheets should be included with any ARCs you send or hand out.
 What's a tip sheet?
-The tip sheet is one page that contains all the relevant sales information about your book, such as the ISBN, publisher/distributor, book length, and date the book will be published.
-Lend credibility to your work by crafting a comprehensive, readable tip sheet the sells your book at a high level.
+The tip sheet is one page that contains all the relevant sales information about your book, such as the ISBN, publisher/distributor, book length, publication date, and book description.
+Lend credibility to your work by crafting a comprehensive, readable tip sheet that sells your book at a high level.

 Don't just have one; add to it consistently and frequently.
 Adding a blog to your author website keeps your readers interested in you and your work, and keeps your content fresh.
 You can even install a plug-in that automatically sends your posts to social media outlets like Facebook.

 Book publicity makes a big difference for self-published authors since typically it's reserved for traditionally published books.
-Even if you are an introvert, you will have to work on getting publicity for your book if you want it to sell.
-TV, radio, and good-old-fashioned print reviews and interviews are invaluable components of a successful book marketing strategy.
+Even if you are an introvert, you may want to consider getting publicity for your book.
+TV, radio, and good-old-fashioned print reviews and interviews are valuable components of a successful book marketing strategy.
 If you really want to make the most of conventional media, hire a professional with an established network of industry pros.
-You should also plan to have author events, such as signings and/or talks at bookstores, other retailers, book clubs, writing groups, and events hosted by professional organizations.
+You may also plan to have author events, such as signings and/or talks at bookstores, other retailers, book clubs, writing groups, and events hosted by professional organizations.
 A blog tour is another great way to interact with fans and potential new readers, gain a following, and promote your work.

 The most important thing about a book marketing strategy is to have one.
 It might seem overwhelming in the beginning, but taking the first step is the hardest part.
-Consider hiring a consultant or other professionals for those areas of your plan that you don't feel qualified to complete.
-And take advantage of available free resources like the Pocket Guide to Publishing, where you'll find much more information about what to include in your book marketing strategy.
+Consider hiring a professional for those areas of your plan that you don't feel qualified to complete.
+And take advantage of available free resources like IngramSpark's free online publishing courses, where you'll find much more information on tactics that will help support your book marketing strategy.